Thank you for writing. I understand you are outraged, and your anger is justified.

-I quote Alice Miller a lot because she articulates better exactly the knowledge I know and I too experienced than I could ever have and that is why I quote her a lot, if you can feel this hate towards the people that really cause it, because they hurt you when you were defenseless little baby and child, it will liberate you and improve your healthy and give you vitality to get a job, and one day gain your autonomy and be able to pay your bills and work on your art too.
+I quote Alice Miller a lot because she articulates better exactly the knowledge I know.
+I too experienced than I could ever have and that is why I quote her a lot, if you can feel this hate towards the people that really cause it, because they hurt you when you were defenseless little baby and child, it will liberate you and improve your healthy and give you vitality to get a job, and one day gain your autonomy and be able to pay your bills and work on your art too.

-Everything we do is just to make us feel better and the compulsion to repeat will continue one way or another and you just gave me more evidence of that.
+Everything we do is just to make us feel better, and the compulsion to repeat will continue one way or another, and you just gave me more evidence of that.

-I can only imagine the fear and pain the little baby you once were might be experiencing for the six months after birth in the orphanage all alone and later to be picked up by crazy strangers to use you as their scapegoat or poisonous container.
+I can only imagine the fear and pain the little baby you once were might be experiencing for the six months after birth in the orphanage, all alone, and later to be picked up by crazy strangers to use you as their scapegoat or poisonous container.

 Wishing you courage and strength to get through the repressed feelings of the child you once were.